Updated October 2013

 If you have your baby early

 In this case, you will still only receive the standard 39 weeks' payment.
-You will receive Statutory Maternity Pay from the day after your baby was born, but only from when your baby is at 26 weeks.
+You will receive Statutory Maternity Pay from the day after your baby was born.
 However, you may be able to claim Income Support at any time during your pregnancy if you are unable to work because of the pregnancy.

 Paternity rights and benefits